 Meanwhile, due to the nature of HIV, it is more difficult to develop an effective vaccine.
 However, research is ongoing.
 Currently, research efforts include a late-stage, multinational vaccine clinical trial called

 Additionally, researchers are working on developing broadly neutralizing antibodies (bNabs), which may be able to stop a wide range of HIV strains.
 A 2020 study suggests the potential of using adeno-associated viruses and monkeys to produce monoclonal antibodies that may offer lifelong protection against HIV.

 COVID-19 and HIV are diseases caused by two contagious viruses that are responsible for global pandemics.
 The viruses share certain similarities like their origin, but they also have stark differences in their symptoms, mode of transmission, and disease course.

 Due to these differences, public health measures vary in the preventive measures they employ.
-At present, there are no vaccines against HIV, but treatment options exist that can help manage the condition.
-As for COVID-19, safe and effective vaccines are available that can reduce viral transmission and symptom severity.
+At present, there are no vaccines against HIV, but treatment options exist that can help prevent transmission.
+As for COVID-19, safe and effective vaccines are available that can reduce symptom severity and help reduce transmission.